HomeDirectoriesHow Local Directories Build Your Brand (Not Just Your SEO)

 Did you know?
 According to Birdeye’s research on business directories, companies with optimised directory listings see up to 5x more customer engagement than those with basic listings.

-This multi-platform presence creates what psychologists call the “mere exposure effect” – the tendency for people to develop preferences for things they encounter frequently.
+This multi-platform presence creates what psychologists call the “mere exposure effect”: people tend to develop preferences for things they encounter often.
 When potential customers see your business listed consistently across trusted directories, each exposure reinforces your brand’s legitimacy.

 Quick Tip: Audit your current directory presence by searching for your business name plus your city.
 Note which directories appear and whether your information is consistent across all platforms.